-In this paper we build 3D numerical models of the dynamics of stellar wind accretion on to Sgr A\ in the Galactic Centre, for the first time including the effects of an outflow launched from the SMBH.
-We find that this RIAF feedback effect on to the surrounding gas may reduce gas accretion rates on to SMBH further yet.
-The complete solution to the surprising dimness of Sgr A\ may therefore include not only what goes on within the RIAF but also how the RIAF affects the surrounding hot gas reservoir.
+In this paper we build 3D numerical models of the dynamics of stellar wind accretion onto Sgr $A^$ in the Galactic Centre, for the first time including the effects of an outflow launched from the super-massive black hole.
+We find that this RIAF feedback effect onto the surrounding gas may reduce gas accretion rates onto SMBH further yet.
+The complete solution to the surprising dimness of Sgr $A^$ may therefore include not only what goes on within the RIAF but also how the RIAF affects the surrounding hot gas reservoir.